arnorhs/stevejobs/README.md

 - I would like to figure out a way to test the concurrency and delays - the only way I've teste is by just running and logging
 - Priority?
 - Continuing with the queue even though there are no moar jobs
-- Probably just returning a factory function instead of a class you need to instantiate

 ### pull requests are welcome
 That's it..